wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.5 : 23-Sep-2024 by wavemotion-dave
+  * Improved ECS support with new full-screen ECS Keyboard and ability to switch between keypad controllers, disc and full keyboard.

 V5.4 : 10-Sep-2024 by wavemotion-dave
   * Full Tutorvision Mode supported.
 See Tutorvision section in this README for details.